 A seen in the above examples, scaling up 3D printing makes sense when you have a great number of individual parts that need to be produced in large volumes, such as hearing aids, or individualized midsoles for sports shoes.
 It is also beneficial when you need part properties that you can’t get with other manufacturing equipment, such as CNC milling or injection moulding.

-The 3D printing of spare parts is another promising area.
+The 3D printing of spare parts and part traditionally source are two other promising areas.
 Spare parts are already today produced on-demand and are also often produced locally, either inhouse, or by a nearby service bureau.
 It is still early days for 3D printed spare parts, but there are already examples of using 3D printing for spare parts in automotive, tooling and aerospace.

 The manufacturing, storing and shipping of spare parts is extremely costly for spare parts companies.
 Some spare parts may be ordered in low quantities, but in some cases companies are required to keep them in stock.
 Warehousing adds to the overhead, and shipping around the world is costly and takes a toll on greenhouse gas emissions.

 Digital warehousing, the ability to store spare parts digitally, can reduce costs for storing spare parts.
 If companies can also 3D print spare parts locally, inhouse or using an external provider, there are additional cost savings in transportation.
 Another benefit of doing so is of course reduced co2 emissions.